gearjosh/ivy_league_recording/README.md

-# vanilla_js_template
+# Ivy League Recording
-## a vanilla js website template

-A basic website template including jQuery and jQueryUI
+A website for Ivy League Recording.